-PEPP members are required to contribute 8.50% of their annual covered salary and the Board is required to contribute 8.62% of the annual covered payroll.
+PEPP members are required to contribute 9.00% of their annual covered salary and the Board is required to contribute 9.12% of the annual covered payroll.
 Legislation enacted in 1979 allows the employer to pay any or all of the employees' contribution in addition to the matching contribution.
-The Board currently contributes 15.69% of their annual covered salary and the employees are required to pay 1.43% Contribution rates are established by Title 9, Chapter 3 of the Wyoming Statutes.
-The Board's contributions to the PEPP for the year ended June 30, 2019 were \$854,522.
+The Board currently contributes 16.69% of the annual covered salary and the employees pay 1.43% of their annual salary.
+Contribution rates are established by Title 9, Chapter 3 of the Wyoming Statutes.
+The Board's contributions to the PEPP for the year ended June 30, 2021 were \$1,033,065.